IkeB108/P5-TileRenderer-Library/Instructions_withLVLLVL.md

   - This is intentionally unsupported because it would require drawing a `rect()` behind every tile, which is very inefficient and not appropriate for most sketches.
   - However, you can draw one `rect()` behind the entire layer to do backgrounds (see the provided example).
 - Multiple Frames
-  - This library assumes your project has only one frame for simplicity.
+  - This library assumes your LVL LVL project has only one frame for simplicity.
   - However, you could create multiple instances of `TileRenderer` to use multiple frames.
 - Non-square tilesets
   - Your chosen tile set must have square tiles (sorry)